New York Airways: Accidents

-On October 14, 1963 New York Airways Flight 600, a Boeing Vertol 107, registration N6673D, crashed shortly after takeoff from Idlewild Airport (now JFK) en route to Newark via Wall Street.
+On October 14, 1963, New York Airways Flight 600, a Boeing Vertol 107, registration N6673D, crashed shortly after takeoff from Idlewild Airport (now JFK) en route to Newark via Wall Street.
 All three passengers and all three crew members died.
 The accident was caused by mechanical failure due to contaminated lubricants.

+On July 15, 1969, de Havilland Canada DHC-6 Twin Otter 200 N558MA was 12 minutes behind schedule on a flight from New York to Newark, so the pilot decided to take off from a runway intersection.
+During initial climb the plane was caught in the wake vortex of a departing jet and crashed, killing 3 (2 crew and 1 passenger) of the 14 occupants.

 On May 16, 1977, the landing gear failed on a Sikorsky S-61L (N619PA) while it was taking on passengers on the roof of the Pan Am Building.
 The aircraft fell onto its side.
 Its spinning principal rotor blades killed four passengers waiting to board (including movie director Michael Findlay) and injured a fifth.
 Parts of a broken blade fell into the streets below, killing one pedestrian and injuring another.
 The accident precipitated the permanent closure of the heliport.
+The Cinema Museum in London holds film of this helicopter from summer 1963.

 On April 18, 1979, a Sikorsky S-61L (N618PA), while on departure climbout from Newark International Airport, experienced a fracture of one of the tail rotor blades, resulting in severe vibrations and an immediate return and descent to the airport.
 At about 150 feet altitude, the entire tail rotor gearbox was torn from the aircraft, resulting in an immediate and radical center of gravity change to the aircraft.
 This caused a severe nose down attitude and uncontrolled contact with the ground.
 Compounding the accident was the failure of both hydraulic systems due to the loss of the tail rotor gear box, which rendered the aircraft virtually uncontrollable.
 There were three fatalities and thirteen serious injuries.
 The airline ceased flying that day and never resumed operations, filing for bankruptcy the following month.